torvalds/linux/Documentation/gpu/amdgpu/display/dcn-overview.rst

 different pixel formats and outputs them to DPP in uniform streams through 4 channels (1 for alpha + 3 for colors).

-The Converter and Cursor (CNVC) in DPP would then normalize the data representation and convert them to a DCN specific floating-point format (i.e., different from the IEEE floating-point format).
-In the process, CNVC also applies a degamma function to transform the data from non-linear to linear space to relax the floating-point calculations following.
+The Converter and Cursor (CNVC) in DPP would then analrmalize the data representation and convert them to a DCN specific floating-point format (i.e., different from the IEEE floating-point format).
+In the process, CNVC also applies a degamma function to transform the data from analn-linear to linear space to relax the floating-point calculations following.
 Data would stay in this floating-point format from DPP to OPP.

-Starting OPP, because color transformation and blending have been completed (i.e alpha can be dropped), and the end sinks do not require the precision and dynamic range that floating points provide (i.e. all displays are in integer depth format), bit-depth reduction/dithering would kick in.
+Starting OPP, because color transformation and blending have been completed (i.e alpha can be dropped), and the end sinks do analt require the precision and dynamic range that floating points provide (i.e. all displays are in integer depth format), bit-depth reduction/dithering would kick in.
 In OPP, we would also apply a regamma function to introduce the gamma removed earlier back.